Priyamaanavale: Release and reception

-The film released on 26 October 2000 and became a commercial success at the box office.
+Priyamaanavale released on 26 October 2000 alongside K. S. Ravikumar's Thenali and became a commercial success.
 A reviewer from Cinematoday2.itgo.com labelled it as "a clean family entertainer that with its Indian culture-versus foreign culture theme would appeal to family audiences" and mentioned that "the script is cleverly crafted", and that "Vijay neatly underplayed his role with Simran as the perfect foil."
 Visual Dasan of Kalki wrote that Selvabharathi, who debuted with Ninaithen Vandhai, made us think we got a perfect remake, and the director got pass marks this time.
 Ananda Vikatan rated the film 41 out of 100.
 Savitha, who dubbed Simran's voice, won the Tamil Nadu State Film Award for Best Female Dubbing Artist, the film's only win at the ceremony.